-The proposed amendment will HELP ACHIEVE Policy 4.3.1 for the following reasons:
+The proposed amendment will HELP ACHIEVE Policy 4.3.1 for the following reason:

-- a.
+a.
 In the opinion of the Zoning Board of Appeals, suitable sites have a greater separation from the property line of the non-participating property than what is proposed in the text amendment.

-See the discussion under Policy 4.3.2 regarding achievement of Policy 4.3.2.
-If the proposed amendment achieves Policy 4.3.2, it will also achieve Policy 4.3.1. - (2) Policy 4.3.2 states, "On best prime farmland, the County may authorize a discretionary review development provided the site with proposed improvements is well-suited overall for the proposed land use.
+(2) Policy 4.3.2 states, "On best prime farmland, the County may authorize a discretionary review development provided the site with proposed improvements is well-suited overall for the proposed land use.